Hopper-Like Growth of Higher-Order Topological Insulators: End Matter

-Here, we illustrate the typical growth processes in Figs.~\ref{fig:growth_process}(b) and \ref{fig:growth_process}(c).
-First, we consider the nontrivial phase, where the deposition at the corner is energetically favored [Fig.~\ref{fig:growth_process}(b)].
-Once the corner is occupied, the adjacent site ($p=1$ in Fig.~\ref{fig:growth_process}(b)) becomes favored, followed by deposition at the site at $p=2$.
+{\it Typical growth processes.}---Here, we illustrate the typical growth processes in Figs.~\ref{fig:growth_process}(a) and \ref{fig:growth_process}(b).
+First, we consider the OAI phase, where the deposition at the corner is energetically favored [Fig.~\ref{fig:growth_process}(a)].
+Once the corner is occupied, the adjacent site ($p=1$ in Fig.~\ref{fig:growth_process}(a)) becomes favored, followed by deposition at the site at $p=2$.
 Then the site at $p=3$ is also favored.
 The sequential depositions at $p=1,2,3$ lead to the development of a corner.
-Second, we consider the trivial phase, where all edge sites and corner sites are equally favored for deposition [Fig.~\ref{fig:growth_process}(c)].
+Second, we consider the normal insulator phase, where all edge sites and corner sites are equally favored for deposition [Fig.~\ref{fig:growth_process}(b)].
 As an illustrative case, we consider deposition at both a corner site and another edge site.
-The neighboring sites, such as $q=1$ and $q=2$ in Fig.~\ref{fig:growth_process}(c), then become favored, followed by the sites on top of the previously deposited atoms ($q=3$ and $q=4$).
-After the sites at $q=1,2,3,4$ are occupied, the interface becomes rougher [Fig.~\ref{fig:growth_process}(c)] than that in the nontrivial phase [Fig.~\ref{fig:growth_process}(b)].
-Thus, the nontrivial phase leads to the crystal shape with developed corners and with a relatively smoother interface than the trivial phase.
+The neighboring sites, such as $q=1$ and $q=2$ in Fig.~\ref{fig:growth_process}(b), then become favored, followed by the sites on top of the previously deposited atoms ($q=3$ and $q=4$).
+After the sites at $q=1,2,3,4$ are occupied, the interface becomes rougher [Fig.~\ref{fig:growth_process}(b)] than that in the OAI phase [Fig.~\ref{fig:growth_process}(a)].
+Thus, the OAI phase leads to the crystal shape with developed corners and with a relatively smoother interface than the normal insulator phase.
+We also note that this different behavior between the normal insulator and OAI phases appears only when the Mullins-Sekerka instability is relatively strong, \textit{i.e.}, when $D_f$ is small.
+It is in agreement with Fig.~\ref{fig:fractal_characters}(a).